blakethom8/cool-mint/README.md

 9. Experiment in the playground:

-The playground directory contains several Python scripts to help you experiment with different components of the GenAI Project Launchpad:
+The playground directory contains several Python scripts to help you experiment with different components of the GenAI Launchpad:

 - Use `playground/models.py` to experiment with the LLM factory and structured output.
 - Use `playground/pipeline.py` to run the pipeline with different example events.